Null-Space Filtering for Data-Free Continual Model Merging: Preserving Stability, Promoting Plasticity

 \subsection{Limitations}

 Similar to prior approaches in model merging, our \methodshort{} framework is built on the assumption that all task-specific fine-tuned models $\{\theta_t\}_{t=1}^T$ originate from a common pre-trained initialization $\theta_0$.
 The implications of this assumption---such as its effect on the alignment of task vectors in the underlying subspace---remain insufficiently explored and merit further investigation.
 Our current experiments are restricted to models sharing the same backbone (\textit{e.g.}, CLIP ViT variants, Flan-T5-base); extending the framework to heterogeneous initializations or architectures represents an interesting avenue for future work.
-Moreover, due to computational limitations, our study is confined to models with fewer than one billion parameters.